CensoredUsername/dynasm-rs/doc/langref_riscv.md

 lw x9, [x8, ->our_target_label + 16] // also loads 0xAABBCCDD
 ```

-Using these offsets, it is also possible to load additional values around the label without additional `auipc` instructions, provided the net difference between the address of the `auipc` instruction and the address of the loaded value stays within the same `-0x????_?7FF` to `0x????_?800` range.
+Using these offsets, it is also possible to load additional values around the label without additional `auipc` instructions, provided the net difference between the address of the `auipc` instruction and the address of the loaded value stays within the same `diff_hi - 0x800` to `diff_hi + 0x7FF` range.

 #### Pseudo instructions

 As the above combination of `auipc` and another instruction with these extra requirements, RISC-V provides several pseudo-instructions that expand into these sequences.
 These instructions are listed amongst other pseudo instructions in table 4, but to summarize them:

 - `la rd, offset/label` will load an address from the given label or 32-bit pc-relative offset.
-- Integer load instructions have an additional format like `lb rd, offset/label` which will perform a pc-relative load from the given label/32-bit offset
+- Integer load instructions have an additional format: `lb rd, offset/label`, which will perform a pc-relative load from the given label/32-bit offset
-- Integer store instructions, as well as floating point load/store instructions have an additional format like `lb rd, offset/label, rt` which will perform a pc-relative load from the given label/32-bit offset, using `rt` as a temporary.
+- Integer store instructions, as well as floating point load/store instructions have an additional format: `lb rd, offset/label, rt`, which will perform a pc-relative load from the given label/32-bit offset, using `rt` as a temporary.
 - `call offset/label`, `jump offset/label` and `tail offset/label` perform 32-bit calls/jumps/tail calls to the given label/32-bit offset.

 #### Range limitations

 Due to the mechanism used for performing 32-bit pc-relative operations on RISC-V (loading an upper immediate and then adding a signed lower immediate), the range of these 32-bit offsets is a bit odd.
-On RV64, They allow for creating addresses from `pc-0x8000_0800` to `pc+0x7FFF_F7FF`, or 32 bits of signed integer range biased around -0x800.
+On RV64, They allow for creating addresses from `pc-0x8000_0800` to `pc+0x7FFF_F7FF`, or 32 bits of signed integer range biased around `-0x800`.
 This range would mean that provided values could be outside the range of an `i32`, and thus dynasm-rs restricts this further, limiting offsets to being between `-0x8000_0000` and `0x7FFF_F7FF`.
+This does reduce the available range slightly, but as the range was asymmetric to begin with, this extra range on backwards jumps was never useful.

 # Supported extensions